 Customers with deployments of Skype for Business in multiple forests must fully migrate each Skype for Business forest individually into the Microsoft 365 organization using split-domain (Shared SIP Address Space) functionality.
 After the forest migration is complete, customers must then disable hybrid with the on-premises deployment before moving on to migrate the next on-premises Skype for Business deployment.
-Furthermore, prior to being migrated to the cloud, on-premises users remain in a federated state with any users that are not represented in the same user’s on-premises directory.
-For more details, see Cloud consolidation for Teams and Skype for Business.
+Furthermore, prior to being migrated to the cloud, on-premises users remain in a federated state with any users that aren't represented in the same user’s on-premises directory.
+For more information, see Cloud consolidation for Teams and Skype for Business.

 When configuring Skype for Business hybrid mode, you must ensure that your on-premises and online environments can federate with each other.
 The online environment has open federation by default; the on-premises environment often has closed federation by default.

 The following requirements must be met to successfully configure a hybrid deployment: